Pros of Telemedicine

 Engaging your patients through telemedicine can help them maintain appointments and care schedules.
 Increased engagement initiatives can also curb obesity rates and tobacco use by helping you to encourage your patients’ healthy lifestyle choices.

-Not only do virtual visits reassure patients that their doctors are available and involved in their care, it makes it much easier for them to reach out with questions, report early warning signs, and make a follow-up appointment to make sure they’re on track.
+Not only do virtual visits reassure patients that their providers are available and involved in their care, it makes it much easier for them to reach out with questions, report early warning signs, and make a follow-up appointment to make sure they’re on track.

 Better Patient Care Quality